bauhouse/configuration/README.markdown

 # Configuration Settings Extension

-- Version: 1.2
+- Version: 1.3
 - Author: Stephen Bau (stephen@domain7.com)
 - Website: http://www.domain7.com/
-- Build Date: 12 August 2009
+- Build Date: 5 February 2011
-- Requirements: Symphony 2.0
+- Requirements: Symphony 2.2

+## Note

+Be sure that your configuration settings are backed up before using this extension.
+The only thing this extension does is modify the `manifest/config.php` file.
+So, if anything goes wrong when saving the configuration settings with this extension, you'll be able to restore the original configuration settings by manually overwriting the file.

 ## Installation